Alena Kostornaia: 2021–2022 season: Final season with Tutberidze

 Kostornaia debuted her programs for the Olympic season at the 2021 Russian test skate event where she attempted the triple Axel again for the first time since the 2019–20 season.
 She landed one of her two attempts cleanly.
-At her first international assignment of the season, the 2021 CS Finlandia Trophy, Kostornaia did not attempt the triple Axel in the short program, opting instead to skate cleanly under the advisement of her coaches, and placed second in the segment behind Russian teammate Elizaveta Tuktamysheva.
-In the free program, Kostornaia struggled with her technical elements, placing fourth in the segment, but managed to remain on the podium, winning the bronze medal behind training mates Kamila Valieva and Tuktamysheva.
+At her first international assignment of the season, the 2021 CS Finlandia Trophy, Kostornaia did not attempt the triple Axel in the short program, opting instead to skate cleanly under the advisement of her coaches, and placed second in the segment behind teammate Tuktamysheva.
+In the free program, Kostornaia struggled with her technical elements, placing fourth in the segment, but managed to remain on the podium, winning the bronze medal behind training mates Valieva and Tuktamysheva.

 Due to travel restrictions related to the COVID-19 pandemic, there was concern that Kostornaia, along with several other members of the Russian delegation, would not receive her travel visa in time to compete at her first Grand Prix assignment of the season, the 2021 Skate Canada International.
 Fortunately, Kostornaia and her compatriots received their passports and visas on 25 October, just four days before the start of the competition.
 On 26 October, it was announced by Match TV that Kostornaia had chosen to change both of her programs in advance of Skate Canada, switching to a short program set to "New York, New York", and revisiting the free skate choreographer Daniil Gleikhengauz had originally set for her for the 2020–21 season to three variations of Billie Eilish and Khalid's "Lovely."

 At Skate Canada, Kostornaia placed third in the short program.
 She attempted and landed her triple Axel, though it was called on the quarter, and trailed behind Valieva and Tuktamysheva.
 She was fourth in the free skate, but remained in third place overall.
 She said afterward that she had "made some errors, but was pleased with my results."
 At her second event, the 2021 Internationaux de France, Kostornaia skated a clean short program without a triple Axel.
 She attempted and fell on it in the free skate, but landed her other jumps, taking the silver medal.
 She skated the free skate with dramatic makeup she cited as a tribute to Billie Eilish, "who is also not afraid to look different than others, and I really relate to that".
 Due to her placements at her two Grand Prix assignments, Kostornaia qualified to the final women's spot in the 2021–22 Grand Prix Final, but the event was canceled due to travel restrictions related to the Omicron variant.